Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Matching Centralized Rates under Objective and Systems Heterogeneity

-\textbf{Main Takeaways:} From Theorems \ref{thm:strconv_dh}, \ref{thm:conv_dh}, and \ref{thm:nonconv_dh}, we note that \texttt{FedLin} \textit{matches the guarantees of centralized gradient descent (up to constants) for the strongly convex, convex, and non-convex settings, respectively, despite arbitrary heterogeneity in the client objectives, and arbitrary device heterogeneity.} While for the strongly convex and convex cases, the iterates generated by \texttt{FedLin} converge to the global minimum of $f(x)$, for the non-convex setting, they converge to a first-order stationary point of $f(x)$.
-To the best of our knowledge, ours is the only paper to provide such comprehensive theoretical guarantees that account for both forms of client heterogeneity.
-In fact, all our results continue to hold even when the operating speeds of the client machines vary across rounds, i.e., $\tau_i$ is allowed to be a function of $t$.
-All we require is for each client machine to perform at least one local step, i.e., $\tau_i(t) \geq 1, \forall i\in\mathcal{S}, \forall t\in\{1,\ldots,T\}$.
-Comparing Theorem \ref{thm:speed_acc} with Theorem \ref{thm:strconv_dh}, we note that the convergence rate of \texttt{FedLin} is \textit{exactly} the same with and without systems heterogeneity.
-The implication of this result is significant: \textit{\texttt{FedLin} is robust to the presence of slow and straggling devices.}
+\textbf{Main Takeaways:} From Theorems \ref{thm:strconv_dh}, \ref{thm:conv_dh}, \ref{thm:nonconv_dh}, and \ref{thm:nonconv_PL}, we note that \texttt{FedLin} matches the guarantees of centralized gradient descent (up to constants) for the strongly convex, convex, and non-convex settings, respectively, despite \textit{arbitrary} heterogeneity in the client objectives, and \textit{arbitrary} device heterogeneity.
+For the strongly convex setting in particular, \texttt{FedLin} resolves the speed-accuracy conflict by guaranteeing linear convergence to the global minimum.
+For the non-convex settings, convergence is guaranteed to a first-order stationary point of $f(x)$. \textit{To the best of our knowledge, ours is the only paper to provide such comprehensive theoretical guarantees that account for both forms of client heterogeneity.} In fact, all our results continue to hold even when the operating speeds of the client machines vary across rounds, i.e., $\tau_i$ is allowed to be a function of $t$.
+Each client $i$ can simply adjust its learning rate $\eta_i \propto 1/ \tau_i(t)$ \textit{locally} to account for such variations.

+The bound for the noisy case in Theorem \ref{thm:noisy} resembles that of centralized SGD \cite{nemirovski}: With a time-varying parameter $\bar{\eta_t} = O(1/t)$, we get the standard $O(1/T)$ rate after $T$ rounds.
+Note that to arrive at this result, the assumptions we make on the stochastic oracle model are exactly the same as for centralized SGD, namely unbiased gradients with bounded variance.

+\textbf{Comparison with Related Work}: In the recent paper \cite{fedsplit}, the authors propose \texttt{FedSplit}, where the local steps involve solving a proximal optimization problem.
+For a deterministic setting with strongly-convex and smooth loss functions, the authors show (see \cite[Theorem 1]{fedsplit}) that \texttt{FedSplit} guarantees linear convergence up to an error floor $b$, where $b$ is a residual error that arises from the inexactness of the proximal evaluation step.
+Importantly, $b$ does not shrink to $0$.
+Thus, like \texttt{FedAvg} and \texttt{FedProx}, \texttt{FedSplit} fails to guarantee linear convergence to $x^*$.
+Empirically, we observe that \texttt{FedSplit} diverges on certain instances; see Appendix \ref{fedsplit:num}.
+Compared to these algorithms, we see from Theorem \ref{thm:strconv_dh} that \texttt{FedLin} guarantees linear convergence to $x^*$.
+Notably, the linear convergence rate we obtain in Theorem \ref{thm:strconv_dh} under \textit{both} objective and systems heterogeneity is the \emph{best rate we know of in FL}, and matches that of \texttt{SCAFFOLD} \cite{scaffold} where only objective heterogeneity is considered.